FnWhen you are planning your training and preparation for your K2 Base Camp Trek you need to consider three things.

 Day 6).
 Trek to Paiju

 Trek to Paiju 3,450m/ 11,319feet.
 If the river is sufficiently low we will edge our way round the base of the huge rock walls that guard the valley towards the Baltoro glacier.
-If not then a higher traverse will be taken before we regain the old riverbed that leads to Paiju, our campsite for the next two nights.
-Despite the stories in old guidebooks and journals, much has been done in recent years to remove rubbish and human waste to leave an incredibly clean environment with well managed camps.
+We may have to make the higher traverse before we regain the old riverbed that leads to Paiju.
+Paiju will be our campsite for the next two nights.
+Despite the stories in old guidebooks and journals, much has been done in recent years to remove rubbish and human waste.
+The region is incredibly clean with well managed camps.
 In fact, they are some of the best we have seen.
 Daily Distance: 20.5 km Time trekking: 7-8 hours.
 Elevation Gain/Loss: 575m/ 334m.
 Min/Max Elevation: 3,115m/ 3,405m

 Day 7).
 Trek to Khoburste